 The efficiency of solar hot water heating systems is highly dependent on the design and material of the absorber plate.
 According to the calculations, the collector efficiencies of a solar heating system are 78.5% and 81.7%, while the tank efficiencies are in the range of 71% and 78%.
 The performance of these systems falls a bit in cold regions due to insufficient solar radiation.

-How Much are Solar Water Heating Systems Worth?
+The Value of Solar Water Heating Systems

 Solar water heater systems’ value increases with continuous hot water usage.
 Furthermore, it’s most economical for households consisting of numerous family members.